 In the real estate industry, local economic conditions determine the levels of efficiencies and costs that can be absorbed in a given market.
 Not all markets are created equal, however, and establishing nationwide, one-size-fits-all energy mandates for every building type and geographic scenario will eliminate the incentive to develop new properties in areas where the markets cannot absorb the increased costs.
 Furthermore, time is needed to bring all markets to a level of sophistication where more sustainable technologies and methods become the norm and are available within a reasonable cost.

-NAIOP supports legislation [S. 385, sponsored by Senators Rob Portman (R-OH) and Jeanne Shaheen (D-NH) ), and its identical counterpart in the House - H.R.
+NAIOP supports legislation [S. 385, sponsored by Senators Rob Portman (R-OH) and Jeanne Shaheen (D-NH) ), and its similar counterpart in the House - H.R.
 1443 (McKinley-Welch)] that include provisions ensuring that energy-efficiency building codes are developed subject to the federal rule-making process, thereby allowing for industry input, and whose standards include technical feasibility and reasonable payback periods for energy efficient investment